 You Can Actually Train Your Hair to Be Less Greasy—Here's How

 Start off the first day of hair training by starting with—what else?—a wash.
 Allison Friedman, senior stylist at Warren Tricomi Salon in Shrewsbury, New Jersey, says to “choose a shampoo that’s clear versus a milky consistency shampoo; clear shampoos tend to be lighter and won’t weigh your hair down as much.”
 You can also try a clarifying shampoo, like Moroccanoil Clarifying Shampoo ($25), to give your strands a seriously deep clean (but don’t use this more than once a week, as it can be a bit harsh).
 Follow-up with conditioner from the ears down, being sure to avoid your roots as doing so makes hair greasy faster.

 Try this four-day stretch for a few weeks until you notice your hair is feeling less and less greasy.
 Once you reach this point, you can whittle your routine down to three days.
-Fewer washes means healthier hair and a more eco-friendly routine—the best of both worlds!
+Fewer washes mean healthier hair and a more eco-friendly routine—the best of both worlds!